How did Lucio Fontana lay the foundations for Spatialism?

 How has the market for works by Fontana developed in recent years?

-The market for Fontana is awakening, with nearly 200 works having clocked past the $1 million mark at auction since hitting that benchmark in 2004, among them the radiant egg-shaped Concetto Spaziale, la Fine di Dio, 1963, which sold for an artist record of $20.9 million at Christie’s New York in November 2013, and the white 10-slash Concetto Spaziale, Attese, 1965, which passed its £6 million ($10.3 million) high estimate at Christie’s London in July 2014.
-The current market surge has been buoyed, no doubt, by a landmark retrospective of more than 200 Fontana paintings, ceramics, sculptures, and installations, at the Musée d’Art Moderne de la Ville de Paris.
+The market for Fontana has taken off, with some 200 works having passed the $1 million mark at auction since hitting that benchmark in 2004.
+Among these are the radiant egg-shaped Concetto Spaziale, la Fine di Dio, 1963, which sold for an artist record of $20.9 million at Christie’s New York in November 2013; Concetto spaziale, La fine di Dio, 1964, which realised $29,173,000 in the same saleroom two years later; the white 10-slash Concetto Spaziale, Attese, 1965, which passed its £6 million high estimate at Christie’s London in July 2014; Concetto spaziale, Attese, In piazza San Marco di notte con Teresite, which realised £10,021,250 in October 2017; and Concetto spaziale, Attese, also from 1965, which achieved £8,671,250 in March 2018.
+The current market surge has been buoyed, no doubt, by a landmark 2014 retrospective of more than 200 Fontana paintings, ceramics, sculptures, and installations, at the Musée d’Art Moderne de la Ville de Paris.